The Universal Periodic Review aims to improve the human rights situation in all countries and address human rights violations wherever they occur.

 The United Nations Human Rights Council reviews the human rights records of all 192 member states once every four years.

-Australia's first UPR took place in January 2011.
+Australia's first review took place in January 2011.

-We lodged the National report with the United Nations Office of the High Commissioner for Human Rights in October 2010.
+Australia lodged its national report with the United Nations Office of the High Commissioner for Human Rights in October 2010.

 The report is available for download below:

 The review is also available online:

 If you require assistance accessing the report email firstname.lastname@example.org.